browserengineering/book/book/scheduling-and-threading.md

 ...

-To be a capable application platform, the browser must run applications effieciently and stay responsive to user actions.
+To be a capable application platform, the browser must run applications efficiently and stay responsive to user actions.
 To do so, the browser must explicitly choose which of its many tasks to prioritize and delay unnecessary tasks until later.
 Such a task queue system also allows the browser to split tasks across multiple threads,